-Over the past several decades, the geologic column has been criticized by many creationists for its supposed ties to the evolutionary worldview.
-And while the geologic column does utilize biostratigraphy, which uses long-age and evolutionary assumptions, other creationists have argued that it is still a useful geologic tool.
-Timothy Clarey and Davis Werner of the Institute for Creation Research have examined the geologic column on a more global scale to test its validity.
+Over the past several decades, many creationists have criticized the geologic column for its supposed ties to the evolutionary worldview.
+It is true that the geologic column utilizes biostratigraphy, which uses long-age and evolutionary assumptions.
+Other creationists have argued, however, that it is still a useful geologic tool.
+Timothy Clarey and Davis Werner of the Institute for Creation Research set out to test its validity.
+They examined the geologic column on a more global scale.
 They write that “the general pattern of the fossils within the geologic column remains a mainstay of secular geologic education and practice . . .
-And many creation geologists do support the notion of the geologic column, recognizing that many fossils do not reflect evolutionary patterns or time periods, but are indicative of the order of burial during a one-year, global Flood.”
-In other words, this paper asks can the geologic column be explained by Noah’s Flood?
+And many creation geologists do support the notion of the geologic column, recognizing that many fossils do not reflect evolutionary patterns or time periods, but are indicative of the order of burial during a one-year, global Flood.”1 In other words, this paper asks can the geologic column be explained by Noah’s Flood?

 “Megasequences supersede and include multiple geologic systems and in many instances can be recognized by their bounding erosional surfaces and sudden changes in rock type, independent of fossil content.
-Many creationists believe megasequences record the sedimentology of the Flood, while fossils record what flora and fauna was buried within each megasequence.”
+Many creationists believe megasequences record the sedimentology of the Flood, while fossils record what flora and fauna was buried within each megasequence.”2

-The paper that they have written examines strata across North America, South America, and Africa to compare lithologic data.
-(Since the publication of this paper, they’ve extended their studies to Europe and they had similar findings).
+The paper they have written examines strata across North America, South America, and Africa to compare lithologic data.
+(Since the publication of this paper, they extended their studies to Europe and had similar findings).
 For each continent, they created a 3-D lithology model using the local columns.
 Using data from over 1500 sites, they constructed hundreds of stratigraphic columns for those continents.
 At each location, they recorded the complete record of sedimentary rocks from the surface down to the crystalline basement.
 They also included megasequence information in their model, to help give clues as to the depositional patterns as Flood water levels fluctuated throughout the course of the catastrophe.
 Since megasequence boundaries are quite distinct, they are traceable across large geographic areas.
 Clarey and Werner also note that the use of megasequences in their study lessens the dependence on the fossil record for their correlations.

 The fossils from all of the continents studied indicated similar patterns as the sea level rose and fell throughout the Flood.
 What is quite fascinating is that “similar environments became entombed globally, creating a common and recognizable rock and fossil record across all continents.”
 So, the global biostratigraphic common quite famous for its consistent orderly sequence does fit within this Flood megasequence model!
 Additionally, these megasequences showcase the rises and falls of Flood waters throughout the catastrophic event.
-Their results show that massive lithologic units (like the Coconino!) are incredibly extensive; covering country-size regions.
+Their results show that massive lithologic units (like the Coconino!) are incredibly extensive, covering country-size regions.
 They conclude that “the fossils contained within the megasequences are merely the passive results of these major sedimentological events as the Flood waters rose higher and higher.
 Creationists should embrace the geologic column as it is robust evidence of a global Flood.”

 - Clarey, T. L., & Werner, D. J. (2018).
-Global Stratigraphy and the Fossil Record Validate a Flood Origin for the Geologic Column.
-The Proceedings of the International Conference on Creationism, 8, 327-350. ↩︎
+“Global Stratigraphy and the Fossil Record Validate a Flood Origin for the Geologic Column,” The Proceedings of the International Conference on Creationism, 8, 327-350. ↩︎

-Clarey, T. (2015, March 31).
-Grappling with Megasequences.
-Retrieved February 18, 2021. ↩︎
+- Clarey, T. (2015, March 31).
+“Grappling with Megasequences,” Retrieved February 18, 2021. ↩︎